 The bottom of each page had an ad for Bailey Bros Co.
 Ltd. of Vancouver, the guest book’s distributor:

 Between each page was an ink blotter full of advertising in red and blue: C.W.
-Weller, Rossland plumber; Knox Brothers Jewelers which was actually in the Newmarket; Charles F. Nelson, New Denver druggist; LoCasto and Brindle of New Denver, hatters, gent’s furnishing, tobacconists, confectionery and fruits; Rasdhall and Fauquier of New Denver, mines and real estate; and the Mitchell-Lewis and Staver Co. of Spokane.
+Weller, Rossland plumber; Knox Brothers Jewelers which was actually in the Newmarket; Charles F. Nelson, New Denver druggist; LoCasto and Brindle of New Denver, hatters, gent’s furnishing, tobacconists, confectionery and fruits; Rashdall and Fauquier of New Denver, mines and real estate; and the Mitchell-Lewis and Staver Co. of Spokane.

 The reverse was the same except in place of the Mitchell-Lewis ad were ads for Weeks, Kennedy, and Co., real estate, insurance, and mining stocks of Rossland, and W.H.
 Stowell & Co., chemists and assayers of Spokane.